JohnHarrysson/university-database/FD.md

 **Follows from knowing the student and course, we can see the grade in that course (if we consider not having done the course $\Rightarrow$ grade U).**

 ## Questions:
 - How to treat the mandatory courses?
 Since mandatory is not an attribute but a relation in our ER I have not added it as an attribute here.
 But for example: Say we have a course code and a program name.
 Then we could say whether the course is mandatory for that program or not.
-So we could model this as the FD: code, pName $\rightarrow$ mandatoryProgram if we would include mandatoryProgram as an attribute.
+So we could model this as the FD: **code, pName $\rightarrow$ mandatoryProgram** if we would include mandatoryProgram as an attribute.
 - How do we handle registered and taken?
 If we add as attributes, these could create new FD's or make existing ones more sensible.
-Example:
+Example: The FD **IDnr, code $\rightarrow$ grade** would work better as not having taken a course should not give a grade U.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4MjAzMTkwNSwtMzUxNjU4NTczLC0yMD
+eyJoaXN0b3J5IjpbODQzNDE2NjU3LC0zNTE2NTg1NzMsLTIwMD
-AwNDY0MTcyLDEwNjg0NDA1XX0=
+A0NjQxNzIsMTA2ODQ0MDVdfQ==
 -->